wr0ngway/pytivo-video-manager/README.txt

 If you've gotten this far, you must want to really install this.
 It's very simple:

 1. Go to the directory where you have pyhme installed.
 There should be a lot of subdirectories here, one per application.
-Create a new directroy here named "vidmgr"
+Create a new directory here named "vidmgr"

-2. Copy the contents of the vidmgr directory from this package into this new directory.
-This should include __init__.py and a bunch of .png files
+2. Copy the contents of the vidmgr directory tree from this package into this new directory.
+This should include __init__.py metadata.py and a directory named skins.
+Within the skins directory, there will be a directory named orig and a directory named blue.
+Each of these will have a bunch of .png files.
+BTW, metadata.py is an extract of the same named file that is part of pytivo.

-3. Copy metadata.py and config.merge from this package into the pyhme main directory.
-BTW - metadata.py
-is an extract of the same named file that is part of pytivo.
 I can't take the credit for this code.

+3. Copy config.merge from this package into the pyhme main directory.

 4. Configure - you will need to merge the config.merge file that was delivered with this package with your config.ini file that you are currently using.
 There are three areas you need to pay attention to: